Walt Disney’s Mission Statement & Vision Statement (An Analysis)

 4. Storytelling, branding, creativity, and innovative technologies

 The first aspect of the corporate mission statement defines the kinds of activities in Disney’s business operations.
 The company provides entertainment (e.g., Disney amusement/theme parks and resorts, Pixar movies), information (e.g., National Geographic documentaries), and inspiration (e.g., inspiring individuals and events through ESPN and other programs).
-This aspect influences Disney’s marketing mix or 4Ps, particularly its product mix.
+This aspect influences Walt Disney’s marketing mix or 4Ps, particularly its product mix.
 The mission statement also specifies that the company targets the global market for entertainment and information products.
-In addition, the unparalleled and premier status stated in the corporate mission refers to world leadership, which affects the formulation of The Walt Disney Company’s generic competitive strategy and intensive growth strategies.
+In addition, the unparalleled and premier status stated in the corporate mission refers to world leadership, which affects the formulation of Walt Disney’s generic competitive strategy and intensive growth strategies.
 On the other hand, the fourth aspect pertains to the processes used to create and deliver value to customers, such as storytelling to deliver a rewarding entertainment experience.
-This aspect of the corporate mission statement helps define Disney’s corporate organizational structure in terms of business functional grouping.
+This aspect of the corporate mission statement helps define Walt Disney’s organizational structure (company structure) in terms of business functional grouping.
 These factors of the corporate mission statement are also reflected in the company’s vision statement’s specification on entertainment and information.

-Disney’s Corporate Vision Statement
+Disney’s Vision Statement

 1. World market